rajavundela/rajarv-blog/_posts/2023-11-09-create-deploy-free-blog.md

 ### Install Jekyll on Windows/Linux/Mac

-Follow the [installion](https://jekyllrb.com/docs/installation/) instructions listed on Jekyll website to install Ruby languge on your desktop and install Jekyll, bundler as gems. <br>For windows, run the command `bundle add webrick` to add webrick gem after initializing the project so that you don't run into webrick errors that come in windows when you run the website.
+Follow the [installion](https://jekyllrb.com/docs/installation/) instructions listed on Jekyll website to install Ruby languge on your desktop and install Jekyll, bundler as gems.

 ### Initialize the project